Why Does My Dog Lick Me So Much?

 How to Stop Your Dog From Licking Too Much

-Unfortunately, the opposite behavior may also cause your dog to lick because, even if you correct them, you are still praising them and paying attention to them.
-The best way to completely stop your dog from licking excessively is to ignore the behavior and give them plenty of things to do to keep them occupied.
+However, the opposite behavior may also cause them to lick, as even if corrected, you are still praising and paying attention.
+The best way to stop excessive dog licking is to ignore the behavior and provide plenty of activities to keep them occupied.

 Final Thoughts